orgua/shepherd-targets/hardware/shepherd_nRF_FRAM_Target_v1.3e/readme.md

 - bridge to panel can be thinner
 - move LED a bit away from SMA
 - pin 1 marking bigger on ICs
-- is there a paste-pad under the TS5A
+- is there a paste-pad under the TS5A?
+- allow using internal switching regulator from nRF to lower power-consumption